 One of our valued customers recently rescued a polydactyl.
 Found in a co-worker's backyard, Cookie Cat is now living her best life with her feline siblings, Smokey and Waffles.

 Her mom, Margaret, says it's hard to photograph her huge paws as she's always tap dancing or making biscuits.
 Her feet resemble giant mittens and the nub on top is her thumb (extra toe bean).

 We thought you'd enjoy seeing photos of the stunning Cookie Cat.

 Some Fun, Polydactyl Facts

 Polydactyl cats were excellent shipmates and considered to be good luck by the sailors.
-Many, many decades ago, felines were common companions on ships.
-They kept the rodent population down and just were wonderful buddies on long sea voyages.
-Polydactyl cats, with their wider paws, were better equipped to balance themselves on the stormy seas and thus became very popular shipmates.
+Many, many decades ago, felines were familiar companions on ships.
+They kept the rodent population down and just were terrific buddies on long sea voyages.
+With their wider paws, polydactyl cats were better equipped to balance themselves on the stormy seas and thus became very popular shipmates.

 They may have originated in England.
-When these kitties travelled by ship to places such as in Wales, Canada, and the Eastern United States, they bred with non-polydactyl cats and spread the genetic trait.
+When these kitties traveled by ship to places such as Wales, Canada, and the Eastern United States, they bred with non-polydactyl cats and spread the genetic trait.

-So there you have it, extra toes means extra cuteness.
+So there you have it, extra toes mean extra cuteness.
 But, don’t worry, normal-toed kitties… we still love you just as much.

 DISCLAIMER: These links are being provided as a convenience and for informational purposes only; they do not constitute an endorsement or an approval by Small Pet Select of any of the products, services or opinions of the corporation or organization or individual.